ansible/galaxy_ng/docs/config/collection_signing.md

 ### Signing Service

-A signing service is an object defined on the **pulp** backend that combines a GPG **key** and the absolute path an executable script.
+A signing service is an object defined on the **pulp** backend that combines a GPG **key** and the absolute path of an executable script.

 #### Creating a signing service